 - Store flannel-wrapped silver pieces in plastic zip-lock bags, removing as much air as possible before sealing the bag.

-- For bigger silver pieces, line the storing chest or drawer with tarnish-resistant flannel
+- For larger silver pieces, line the storage chest or drawer with tarnish-resistant flannel

-- Tuck a piece of regular white chalk into the bag, chest, or drawer.
-It’ll absorb moisture from the air and stop discoloration
+- Tuck a regular white chalk into the bag, chest, or drawer.
+It’ll absorb moisture from the air and stop discolouration

 - Always hand wash your silverware in a plastic container to avoid scratching

-Knowing how to best clean and polish silver can save you a lot of effort and time.
-It’ll also help keep your silver pieces shining for many years to come.
+Knowing how to clean silver can save you a lot of effort and time.
+It’ll also help keep your silver pieces shining for many years.
 Silver reacts with sulphur in the air, causing it to discolour and tarnish.
 It stands to reason that the most effective way to bring back its shine is through another reaction: baking soda, salt, vinegar, and aluminium foil.
 Even the most heavily tarnished pieces should be cleaned and polished in just a few minutes in this solution.
 Next time you want to bring out the silverware, you won’t have to dread the cleaning and polishing process.
-Now you can quickly restore its gleam so that you can use and enjoy it.
+Now you can quickly restore its gleam to clean s use and enjoy it.